 The whole thing bothered me.

-A few days have passed, and I keep catching myself thinking back to that dejected-looking kid.
-I wish I’d gotten his attention as he walked out the door.
-I wish I’d asked him what camera he was shooting, what type of subjects he likes to shoot, and if he had an Instagram account where I could check out his shots.
+I keep catching myself thinking back to that dejected-looking kid.
+I wish I’d gotten his attention as he walked out the door and asked him what type of subjects he likes to shoot, and if he had an Instagram account where I could check out his shots.
 I wish I’d shown excitement that he was a new photographer, and encouraged him to keep at it.
-I wish I’d asked to see his camera, and been impressed by the machine he’d have pulled from his bag- whatever that might’ve been.
+I wish I’d asked to see his camera, and been impressed by the machine he’d have pulled from his bag – whatever that camera might’ve been.

-It seems that there exists in this hobby a preoccupation with names and numbers that’s, on the whole, unhealthy for photography.
-Some folk look down on all but a select few makes of camera, even though any camera would be rightfully regarded as pure sorcery to human beings from any time other than our own.
-To some shooters, these machines capable of capturing and documenting the photons shooting through our universe (think about that), some people turn their nose up at certain models because they lack a certain name, digit, or engraving.
+There exists in this hobby a preoccupation with names and numbers that could easily be considered unhealthy for photography.
+Some shooters look down on all but a select few brands of camera, ignoring the fact that even the cheapest cameras would be regarded as pure sorcery to human beings from any time other than our own.
+Even though any camera is capable of freezing and documenting the photons shooting through our universe (think about that), some people turn their nose up at certain models because they lack a certain name, or were made in a certain country.

 It didn’t take long to realize that I’m not innocent of gear snobbery as well.
 Just one month ago I caught myself straying onto this very same path; a path paved with pretense, excess, and elitism.
 I fell into the trap when browsing eBay’s film photography listings.
 The Zeiss Planar 50mm F/1.4 looked gorgeous, and the price was excellent.
 I was vaguely aware that it came with some kind of Contax SLR (the 139Q), a carrying case, and a couple of garbage 3rd-party zoom lenses.
 These pack-ins meant nothing to me.

 A cheap, electronic Yashica with the Contax name stamped onto it.
 Whatever.
 I’m here for the Zeiss, and that salacious 3-D pop I keep hearing about!